FlavScents AInsights Entry for (+)-Nerolidol (CAS: 142-50-7)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, (+)-nerolidol has a favorable safety profile with an established ADI (Acceptable Daily Intake) not clearly reported but considered safe at typical use levels.
-Dermal exposure in fragrances is generally safe, though IFRA guidelines should be consulted to avoid sensitization.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be in place to prevent overexposure in manufacturing settings.
+For oral exposure, nerolidol is considered safe at typical flavor use levels, with an acceptable daily intake (ADI) not clearly reported but generally recognized as safe under FEMA GRAS.
+Dermal exposure in fragrance applications is well-tolerated, with low potential for irritation or sensitization, as supported by IFRA guidelines.
+Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature